Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Nilpotent (co-)BRST Invariant Lagrangian Density

 The above Lagrangian density respects the following off-shell nilpotent $(s_{b}^2 = 0)$ BRST symmetry transformations $(s_b)$, namely;

-because the Lagrangian density ${\cal L}_{(\cal B)}$ transforms as [12]
+because the Lagrangian density ${\cal L}_{\cal B}$ transforms as [12]

-which implies that the action integral $S = \int d^4\,x\, {\cal L}_{(\cal B)}$ remains invariant under the infinitesimal, continuous and nilpotent BRST symmetry transformations (50).
-This happens because of Gausss's divergence theorem due to which all the physical fields vanish-off as $x\longrightarrow \pm \, \infty$.
-In addition to $s_b$, the Lagrangian density ${\cal L}_{\cal B}$ {\it also} respects the infinitesimal, continuous and nilpotent $[s_{d}^2 = 0]$ co-BRST symmetry transformations $(s_d)$ [12]:
+which implies that the action integral $S = \int d^4\,x\, {\cal L}_{\cal B}$ remains invariant (i.e. $s_b\, S = 0$) under the infinitesimal, continuous and nilpotent BRST transformations (50).
+This happens because of Gauss's divergence theorem due to which {\it all} the physical fields vanish off as $x\longrightarrow \pm \, \infty$.
+In addition to $s_b$, the Lagrangian density ${\cal L}_{\cal B}$ {\it also} respects the infinitesimal, continuous and nilpotent $[s_{d}^2 = 0]$ co-BRST [i.e. dual-BRST] transformations $(s_d)$ [12]:

-It is straightforward to check that ${\cal L}_{(\cal B)}$ transforms, under $(s_d)$, as the total spacetime derivative in the four (3+1)-dimensional spacetime, namely;
+It is straightforward to check that ${\cal L}_{\cal B}$ transforms, under $(s_d)$, as the total spacetime derivative in the four (3+1)-dimensional (4D) spacetime, namely;